 In such instances, your response is everything.
-It can make your customer calm down, get satisfied, and walk away happy, or it can make them decide that that is the last time they will ever have dealings with your business.
+It can make your customer calm down, get satisfied, and walk away happy, or it can make them decide that it is the last time they will ever have dealings with your business.

-1. Do not lose your Calm
+1. Do not lose your calm

-It’s very easy to get angry when a customer gets angry.
+It’s very easy to get annoyed when a customer gets angry.
 Anger is such a natural emotion, and it’s very easy to fall prey to.
 However, you need to do everything in your power to control it and not let it take advantage of you.

-2. Be a good Listener
+2. Be a good listener

 Behind all angry rants is a desire to be heard; to be listened to.
-When you pay attention to the customer and what they are saying, you will start to hear the message behind all of those angry words.
+When you pay attention to the customer and what they are actually saying, you will start to hear the message behind all of those angry words.

 What, exactly, is making the customer so angry?
 Is it a matter that can be resolved?
 If it is, then you can do more than just try to get the customer to calm down.
 You can take the steps toward solving their issue for them.
 Solving their problem will make them a lot more satisfied.
 When you do all of this calmly and politely, the customer will walk away feeling heard and helped and probably more than a little ashamed about their outburst.
 They might even be the ones to apologize to you!